Piitschy/go-psl/README.md

 # Domain Parser in Go: psl (Public Suffix List)

-This is a Go port of [lupomontero/psl](https://github.com/lupomontero/psl).
+This is a Go port of [lupomontero/psl](https://github.com/lupomontero/psl) to get exact the same behavior on server and client side.

 `psl` is a ~~`JavaScript`~~ `Go` domain name parser based on the [Public Suffix List](https://publicsuffix.org/).